SouthernCode/devops-covachapp-challenge/README.md

 - Be ready to explain why you’re doing things a certain way.
 - Feel free to add more features!
 We’re curious about what you can think of.
 We’d expect the same if you worked with us.
 - The 'product' and 'search' services are synched via RabbitMQ, we are using a free cloudamqp account [https://www.cloudamqp.com/]
+     IMPORTANT: find and replace YOUR_AMPQ_KEY_URL_GOES_HERE with your credentials after you get your account set up

 ## Tasks